DATAMATH CALCULATOR MUSEUM

 of the final TI-Nspire CAS.
 Learn more about the

 Processor: The OMAP™ processor of the Phoenix 1 prototype is labeled TI-OMAP NP31AZZG.
 We assume that this tiny chip is actually a System-on-Chip based on the OMAP5912 architecture from Texas Instruments hosting a ARM9 32-bit RISC processor clocked at 78 MHz and a TMS320C55xx Digital Signal Processor core.

 Memory: The Phoenix 1 prototype makes use of three different memory chips:

 • NAND Flash-ROM

-The disassembled Phoenix 1 prototype (Manufactured February 2006) features one SST 39VF400A NOR Flash-ROM, manufactured by Silicon Storage Technology, Inc. with a 256k*16 organization and one ST NAND256W3A NAND Flash-ROM with 32M Bytes size.
+The disassembled Phoenix 1 prototype (Manufactured February 2006) features one SST 39VF400A NOR Flash-ROM, manufactured by Silicon Storage Technology, Inc. with a 256k*16 bits organization and one ST NAND256W3A NAND Flash-ROM with 32M Bytes size.

-The program and data memory of the disassembled Phoenix 1 consists of one Infinion HYB18L256160 SDRAM with 16M*16 size.
+The program and data memory of the disassembled Phoenix 1 consists of one Infinion HYB18L256160 SDRAM with 16M*16 bits capacity.

 Please notice that all three memory chips are almost identical with the parts located in the released TI-Nspire CAS with the April 2007 manufacturing date.
 The only difference is the supply voltage, it was lowered from 3.3 volts to 1.8 volts.